Red Sox stripped of pick, Cora banned in sign stealing scams - WHIZ News

 MLB said it interviewed 65 people, including 34 past and present Boston players.
 Manfred concluded Cora did not know of Watkins’ conduct but “did not effectively communicate to Red Sox players the sign-stealing rules.”

+In his statement, Cora said: “I am grateful for the Commissioner’s thoughtful and thorough investigation relating to my conduct as Red Sox manager.”

 An infielder on Boston’s 2007 champions, Cora was mentioned 11 times in Manfred’s decision on the Astros, which said he developed the cheating system.
-Cora left Houston to be the Boston manager after the 2017 season and led the Red Sox to a franchise-record 108 regular-season wins and the World Series title.
+Cora left Houston to become Boston’s manager after the 2017 season and led the Red Sox to a franchise-record 108 regular-season wins and the World Series title.

 Red Sox players were promised immunity in MLB’s investigation, but Manfred said even if players had been subject to discipline, none would have been punished.